ajitsg89/Linear_Regression_Assignment/README.md

 6)Usage of bike is similiar irrespective of being working day or not

-7) There is direct relation between bike demand and temp/atemp
+7)There is direct relation between bike demand and temp/atemp

-8) There is inverse relation between bike demand and hum/windspeed
+8)There is inverse relation between bike demand and hum/windspeed

 <!-- You can include any other section that is pertinent to your problem -->